J. Kirk Sullivan

-J. Kirk Sullivan was an Idaho Republican Party chairman and lobbyist.
+J. Kirk Sullivan (August 25, 1935 – April 2, 2020) was an American politician who was Idaho Republican Party chairman and lobbyist.

 Personal life

 Sullivan and his wife had two children and three grandchildren.

 Originally from South Carolina, Sullivan attended Clemson University, where he earned a Ph.D. & M.S. in chemistry.
 He also attended the Massachusetts Institute of Technology Program for Senior Executives.

+Sullivan died on April 2, 2020, at the age of 84.

 Career

 Sullivan was a member of U.S. Army Reserves.
 He worked for a mining company, FMC Corp., has an engineer, technical superintendent, and marketing manager for 13 years.

 Sullivan has served on the Commission for the Future of Clemson, the Clemson University College of Engineering and Science Philanthropic Development Leadership Committee and on the chemistry department's advisory board.
 He is also a member of Clemson's prestigious Thomas Green Clemson Academy of Engineers and Scientists.

 Sullivan started to work at Boise Cascade Co. in 1971 and rose to the position of vice president for governmental and environmental affairs in 1981 and retired in 1998.

 Sullivan earned the Distinguished Eagle Scout Award in 2005.

 On May 23, 2007, Saint Alphonsus Foundation recognized Sullivan with its 2007 Distinguished Citizen Award.